somT-oss/ci-cd-django/README.md

 ## CodeBuild
-The script for running builds and tests for your application is located in the **buildspec.yml** file.
+The script for running builds and tests for your application is the **buildspec.yml** file.

 ## CodeDeploy
 The script for running automated deployments to your server is the **appspec.ymL** file.